-In Steven Levitsky and Lucan Way's "The Rise of Competitive Authoritarianism", they argue that there are "four arenas" (elections, legislature, judiciary, and the media) that become key battlegrounds for states that exist somewhere between democracy and autocracy.28 The healthy functioning of all four arenas is what makes or breaks democracies.
+In Steven Levitsky and Lucan Way's "The Rise of Competitive Authoritarianism," they argue that there are "four arenas" (elections, legislature, judiciary, and the media) that become key battlegrounds for states that exist somewhere between a democracy and autocracy.
+The healthy functioning of all four arenas are what make or break democracies.

 Disinformation targets these institutions specifically and has consequential impacts on elections.
-For example, if it is perceived that the public makes a decision based on mis- or disinformation spread by domestic and/or foreign actors, it could lead to mistrust of election results.29 A concrete example of this is offered in relation to Brexit, detailed in Chapter 3, concerning the infamous "£350m per week" claim which led to a debate over whether people were tricked into voting for Leave.
-30 More broadly, this is arguably already happening, with a survey by Ipsos finding that disinformation and misinformation erodes public trust towards the media (40 per cent respondents) as well as the government of respondents).
-(22)per cent Disinformation not only targets elections, the legislature, the judiciary, and the media, it erodes its norms and presents a real threat to liberal democracies.
-Additionally, Larry Diamond argues that the mere functioning of these institutions alone is insufficient, and that for a country to be a true liberal democracy, it has to adopt liberal democratic norms.32
+For example, if it is perceived that the public makes a decision based on mis- or disinformation spread by domestic and/or foreign actors, it could lead to mistrust of election results.
+A concrete example of this is offered in relation to Brexit, detailed in Chapter 3, concerning the infamous "£350m per week" claim which led to a debate over whether people were tricked into voting for Leave.
+More broadly, this is arguably already happening, with a survey by Ipsos finding that disinformation and misinformation erode public trust towards the media (40 per cent of respondents) as well as the government (22 per cent of respondents).31 Disinformation not only targets elections, the legislature, the judiciary, and the media, but it also erodes its norms and presents a real threat to liberal democracies.
+Additionally, Larry Diamond argues that the mere functioning of these institutions alone is insufficient, and that for a country to be a true liberal democracy, it has to adopt liberal democratic norms.